Skip to main content

 ② The term of the Agreement under Paragraph ① shall not exceed 7 years.
 However, if the “Management Company” and the “Singer (Artist)” wish to extend the term of the contract, they may do so by written agreement thereto.

-③ If the "Singer (Artist)" is unable to provide normal pop culture art services due to any of the following reasons related to the "Singer's" personal identity during the contract period, the contract period shall be extended by the corresponding period, and the specific number of extension days shall be determined by mutual consent between the "Management Company" and the "Singer (Artist)".
+③ If the “Singer (Artist)” is unable to provide regular pop culture art services due to any of the following reasons related to the “Singer’s” personal identity during the contract period, the contract period shall be extended by the corresponding period.
+The specific number of extension days shall be determined by mutual consent between the “Management Company” and the “Singer (Artist).”

 1. Military service